“Leaders: Churchill,” with Robert Hardy (1986)

 I have been searching for video of a stage performance of Churchill by Robert Hardy.
 It was produced by David Susskind in 1986 for the Public Broadcasting Network.
 PBS has no records older than five years.
 Can you help? —R.S.

 The Robert Hardy performance you are looking for is “Churchill” in the David Susskind “Leaders” series.
-The 90-minute one-man show was broadcast by PBS in 1986.
+PBS broadcast the 90-minute one-man show in 1986.
 Robert was a the greatest Churchill ever, but his “Wilderness Years” performance, scripted by Sir Martin Gilbert, was far more accurate.
-His script here is laced with many errors.
-There is an error-free excerpt on YouTube reprising the 1943 Harvard speech—certainly one of the highlights.
+The script here is laced with many errors.

 Hardy-Winston by David Susskind